 - 1.0 Payment Contingent on Appropriation and Available Funds The State of Florida's obligation to pay under this agreement is contingent upon an annual appropriation by the Florida Legislature.
-Furthermore, the obligation of the State of Florida to reimburse subrecipients for incurred costs is subject to available federal funds. - 2.0 Commencement of Project If a project is not operational within 60 days of the original start date of the award period, the subrecipient must report by letter to the Department the steps taken to initiate the project, the reasons for delay, and the expected start date.
+Furthermore, the obligation of the State of Florida to reimburse recipients for incurred costs is subject to available federal funds. - 2.0 Commencement of Project If a project is not operational within 60 days of the original start date of the award period or the date of award activation (whichever is later), the recipient must report by letter to the Department the steps taken to initiate the project, the reasons for delay, and the expected start date.

-If a project is not operational within 90 days of the original start date of the award period, the subrecipient must submit a second statement to the Department explaining the implementation delay.
+If a project is not operational within 90 days of the original start date of the award period or the date of award activation (whichever is later), the recipient must submit a second statement to the Department explaining the implementation delay.

-Upon receipt of the ninety (90) day letter, the Department shall determine if the reason for delay is justified or shall, at its discretion, unilaterally terminate this agreement and re-obligate subaward funds to other Department approved projects.
-The Department, where warranted by extenuating circumstances, may extend the starting date of the project

-FY2020 Standard Conditions Rev. 05/2021 past the ninety (90) day period, but only by formal written adjustment to this agreement.
+Upon receipt of the ninety (90) day letter, the Department shall determine if the reason for delay is justified or shall, at its discretion, unilaterally terminate this agreement and re-obligate award funds to other Department approved projects.
+The Department, where warranted by extenuating circumstances, may extend the starting date of the project past the ninety (90) day period, but only by formal written adjustment to this agreement.